ShareIt-project/DataChannel-polyfill/README.md

 3. there's no third step! :-)

+There's also a (public) backend server at ws://datachannel-polyfill.jit.su that you can use (just for testing purposes, please :-) ).

 How to test it
 --------------
 On the 'test' folder you can find a little P2P chat that can you use it for